Exploring Olympic Park's Rose Garden and Walking Route in May

 - Entrance: Free of charge, making it accessible to everyone.

 While the park is open year-round, spring and early summer are undoubtedly the best times to visit.
-Here are some tips to enhance your experience:
+Here are some practical tips to enhance your experience:

 Walking Route: Enjoying Nature at Your Own Pace